trueos/trueos-docs/trueos-handbook/using.rst

 Configuring a Wireless Access Point
 -----------------------------------

-If you click the entry for a wireless device, as seen in :numref:`Figure %s: Setup Access Point Option <network15>`, the right-click menu has an option to "Setup Access Point".
+If you right-click the entry for a wireless device, as seen in :numref:`Figure %s: Setup Access Point Option <network15>`, the right-click menu has an option to "Setup Access Point".

 .. _network15:

 .. figure:: images/network15.png

 :numref:`Figure %s: Access Point Basic Setup <network16>` shows the configuration screen if you select "Setup Access Point".

 .. _network16:

 .. figure:: images/network16.png

-This screen contains two options:
+The "Basic Setup" tab of this screen contains two options:

-- **Visible Name:** this is the name that will appear when users scan for available access points.
+* **Visible Name:** this is the name that will appear when users scan for available access points.

-- **Set Password:** setting a WPA password is optional, though recommended if you only want authorized devices to use the access point.
+* **Set Password:** setting a WPA password is optional, though recommended if you only want authorized devices to use the access point.
 If used, the password must be a minimum of 8 characters.

 :numref:`Figure %s: Access Point Advanced Setup <network17>` shows the "Advanced Configuration (optional)" screen.

 .. _network17:

 .. figure:: images/network17.png

 The settings in this screen are optional and allow you to fine-tune the access point's configuration:

-- **Base IP:** the IP address of the access point.
+* **Base IP:** the IP address of the access point.

-- **Netmask:** the associated subnet mask for the access point.
+* **Netmask:** the associated subnet mask for the access point.

-- **Mode:** available modes are *11g* (for 802.11g), *11ng* (for 802.11n on the 2.4-GHz band), or *11n* (for 802.11n).
+* **Mode:** available modes are *11g* (for 802.11g), *11ng* (for
+  802.11n on the 2.4-GHz band), or *11n* (for 802.11n).

-- **Channel:** select the channel to use.
+* **Channel:** select the channel to use.

-- **Country Code:** the two letter country code of operation.
+* **Country Code:** the two letter country code of operation.

 .. index:: network
 .. _Troubleshooting Network Settings: